angular/angular/TRIAGE_AND_LABELS.md

 used by Angular 1.
 In this system every issue is assigned frequency and severity based on which the total user pain score is calculated.

-Following is the definition of various frequency and severity levels:
+Following is the definition of various frequency and one of severity (for bugs) and impact (for features) levels:

-1. `freq(score): *` – How often does this issue come up?
+- `freq(score): *` – How often does this issue come up?
 How many developers does this affect?
+Frequency should be assigned relative to the component (e.g. given a webworker bug, how often does the bug occur for users using webworkers).
   * low (1) - obscure issue affecting a handful of developers
   * moderate (2) - impacts auxiliary usage patterns, only small number of applications are affected
   * high (3) - impacts primary usage patterns, affecting most Angular apps
   * critical (4) - impacts all Angular apps
-1. `severity(score): *` - How bad is the issue?
+- `severity(score): *` - How bad is the issue?
+Use for bugs only.
   * inconvenience (1) - causes ugly/boilerplate code in apps
   * confusing (2) - unexpected or inconsistent behavior; hard-to-debug
   * broken expected use (3) - it's hard or impossible for a developer using Angular to accomplish something that Angular should be able to do
   * memory leak (4)
   * regression (5) - functionality that used to work no longer works in a new release due to an unintentional change
   * security issue (6)
+- `impact(score): *` - How impactful is the feature or improvement?
+Use for features only.
+  * nice to have (1) - Makes existing usage patterns slightly better, but there are already other ways of achieving the same result.
+  * improvement & sugar (2) - Enables new minor capabilities within exiting APIs or significantly improves ergonomics of existing patterns.
+  * new feature (3) - Enables new usage patterns within a given component (e.g. router pre-loading).
+  * ???
+(4) - Enables new capabilities that affect several Angular components and usage patterns (e.g. adding support for web worker platform).
+  * world-changing (5) - Enables new capabilities that affect the whole Angular ecosystem (app architecture, tooling, 3rd party packages, etc)

 These criteria are then used to calculate a "user pain" score as follows: